Mahesh100/Spring-Java-Framwork/README.md

 -One should know how the internet works, how the protocol works

 -For spring security one should know -LDAP and OAuth.

+       ***Software Requirement***

+-Spring has his separate IDE called STS- Spring Tool Suite.

+-And JDK 8 is a benchmark.

+-Any suitable IDE.

+        ***Spring Tool Suite***

+-Behind the scene, STS is an Eclipse.

+-It looks like an Eclipse.

+-On the left-hand side we have the project section, in this section, we have all the projects.

+-In the center, we have an area where we have to write a code.

+-In the below section we have a console here.(All the logs will be printed here)-Here we get all the output.

+  To create your first project in STS-

+-Right-click on the project section

+  You will get-

+             New-

+-Hower over on New-

+  You will get a drop-down list as-

+  -Spring starting project

+  -Import Spring started content

+  -Spring legacy project

+  -Java Project

+  -etc

+When you work with the spring framework we have to add spring Dependencies(jars).

+This can be achieved by " Maven "

+    A maven is basically a Build tool that will help you to

+    -To Build Project

+    -To get Dependencies.

+    -To get a package for the project.

+    -To compile your code as well.

+But now we can use Maven only for Downloading Dependencies.

+  -Click on Maven Project

+  -Click on Create New Project.

+  -Using Maven you can create Multiple Types of projects like Simple Standalone Project, Web Project, etc.

+  -Now we create a "quickstart" project-A simple Project

+  -Click on Next

+  -Now we can give a Special Name to it

+   we can give a -Group ID- com.companyName (com. google)

+                 -Artifact ID-demoproject

+                 -Version -Default given

+                 -Package- com. google.demoproject

+  -And Now click on Finish

+  -Now once you click on Finish it will download Maven dependencies, i.e it will create a project for you with the

+   all required Dependencies.

+  In order to more extra Dependencies like JAR file for spring-

+  -Open your POM.xml- MAVEN works with this file, in which we have to mention the Dependencies.

+  -We have to put a Dependency Tag here <Dependency>.....</Dependency>

+  -Search for MVN repository this is where we can download all the maven Dependencies. (https://mvnrepository.com/)

+  -Search for  "Spring"

+  -Download "Spring Context"- Choose Version that has Maximum Usages.

+  -Copy the code and Paste it in pom.xaml - In Dependency Tag.

+  -Wait for Downloading All the Dependencies in Console Area.

+  *We can also achieve with this "Gradle" (It's optional)*